akave-ai/akave-docs/content/akave-o3/bucket-management/create-list-delete-buckets.md

 **Notes**:
 - Make sure your bucket is empty before deleting it.
 The operation will fail otherwise!
+  - Akave has object versioning enabled by default, so to delete objects you must delete **each** object version.
+Specific instructions for deleting object versions can be found in the [Object Versioning and Copying](/akave-o3/object-management/object-versioning-and-copying/) section.
 - After a bucket has been deleted a bucket cannot be created with the same name across the O3 instance, so be careful when deleting!